 On the southern side of the courtyard is a striking building, designed by Robert Lorimer in 1917, which originally served as Marchmont House's garage.
 It currently houses the Marchmont Workshop, led by craftsmen Richard Platt and Sam Cooper.
 They make traditional furniture inspired by Arts & Crafts luminaries such as Ernest Gimson and Phillip Clissett.
 Everything here is made by hand, using techniques, tools and patterns passed through six generations of chair-makers since 1890.

-Derelict buildings around Marchmont's former stable block have been completely renovated to become our studio spaces.
+Derelict buildings around a former stable block have been completely renovated to become our studio spaces.
 Six studios are set around the courtyard: Upper Powerhouse, Lower Powerhouse (currently our office), North and South Studios, the Tower and the Old Squash Court.
 We hold two ‘Open Studio’ events every year, when the public can enjoy the outstanding work created in these spaces by our resident and visiting artists.

 Formerly the print studio of the celebrated artist, musician and broadcaster Rory McEwen, who was born and brought up on the Marchmont Estate, and worked here from 1970 to 1975.
 This charming, self-contained cottage consists of a large open-plan studio with kitchen and dining area, a sitting room, double bedroom and small bathroom.
 Set in the quaint hamlet of Fogo, just three miles from our main campus, this space is a perfect retreat for artists, writers and musicians seeking creative inspiration.